-The first step in the BRCA gene testing process is to meet with a genetic counselor.
-As soon as you consider having any genetic test, meet with a genetic counselor to determine whether it's appropriate for you and to discuss the potential risks, limitations and benefits of undergoing genetic testing.
+The first step in the BRCA gene testing process is to undergo genetic counseling.
+To do this, you meet with a genetic counselor or another healthcare professional trained in genetics.
+This person can help you understand whether testing is right for you and which genes should be tested.
+You also will discuss the potential risks, limitations and benefits of genetic testing.

-To prepare for your meeting with a genetic counselor:
+To prepare for your meeting with the genetics professional:

 - Gather information about your family's medical history, especially that of close relatives.

-- Document your personal medical history, including collecting records from specialists or results of previous genetic testing, if available.
+- Document your personal medical history.
+This includes collecting records from specialists or results of previous genetic testing, if available.

-- Consider having a friend or family member accompany you to help ask questions or take notes.
+- Consider having a friend or family member come with you.
+That person can help ask questions or take notes.

-If you decide to proceed with the BRCA genetic test, prepare yourself for the emotional and social implications that learning your genetic status might have.
-Test results could also fail to provide you with clear-cut answers regarding your cancer risk, so prepare to face that possibility, too.
+If you decide to have genetic testing, prepare yourself.
+Consider the emotional and social effects that learning your genetic status might have.
+Test results also may not provide you with clear-cut answers regarding your cancer risk.
+So prepare to face that possibility too.

 What you can expect

 The BRCA gene test is most often a blood test.
-A doctor, nurse or medical technician inserts a needle into a vein, usually in your arm, to draw the blood sample needed for testing.
-Your blood sample then goes to a lab for DNA analysis.
+A member of your healthcare team inserts a needle into a vein, usually in your arm.
+The needle draws out the blood sample.
+The sample goes to a lab for DNA testing.

-In some cases, other sample types are collected for DNA analysis, including saliva.
-If you have a family history of cancer and are interested in pursuing a saliva DNA test, discuss it with your doctor.
-He or she can refer you to a genetic counselor who can determine the most appropriate sample type for genetic testing.
+Sometimes other sample types are collected for DNA testing, including saliva.
+If you have a family history of cancer and are interested in a saliva DNA test, discuss this with your healthcare team.
+A genetic counselor or other health professional trained in genetics can tell you the best sample type for your genetic testing.

 Your test results may be positive, negative or uncertain.